rust-lang/book/src/ch06-02-match.md

 variants.

 As an example, let’s change one of our enum variants to hold data inside it.
-From 1999 through 2008, the United States minted quarters with different designs for each of the 50 states on one side.
-No other coins got state designs, so only quarters have this extra value.
-We can add this information to our `enum` by changing the `Quarter` variant to include a `UsState` value stored inside it, which we’ve done here in Listing 6-4.
+From 1999 through 2008, the United States minted nickels with different designs for each of the 50 states on one side.
+No other coins got state designs, so only nickels have this extra value.
+We can add this information to our `enum` by changing the `Nickel` variant to include a `UsState` value stored inside it, which we’ve done here in Listing 6-4.

 ```rust
 {{#rustdoc_include ../listings/ch06-enums-and-pattern-matching/listing-06-04/src/main.rs:here}}
 ```

-<span class="caption">Listing 6-4: A `Coin` enum in which the `Quarter` variant
+<span class="caption">Listing 6-4: A `Coin` enum in which the `Nickel` variant
 also holds a `UsState` value</span>

 Let’s imagine that a friend is trying to collect all 50 state quarters.
 While